congh-nvidia/sonic-mgmt/docs/testplan/dash/Dash-ENI-Based-Forwarding-test-plan.md

                   "pa_ipv4": "10.0.0.79",
                   "npu_ipv4": "10.1.0.32"
             }
     },
-        "OP": "SET"​
-    },
     {
         "VIP_TABLE": {
            "10.2.0.1/32" : {}
+        }
     },
-        "OP": "SET"​
-    }
+**add the tunnel configration**
 [
 ```

 The hamgrd should generate the entry in DASH_ENI_FORWARD_TABLE based on the above configuration.
-But before this function is fully implemented in hamgrd, we need to apply the DASH_ENI_FORWARD_TABLE via swssconfig.
+But before this function is fully implemented in hamgrd, we need to apply the DASH_ENI_FORWARD_TABLE via swssconfig to the appl_db.
 Example:
 ```
 [​